jpmendezf/location-sample-app/readme.md

 step 5:
 User can do category filter.
 Based on filter menu item will be listed. they can apply more than one category.

+step 6:
+User can do food type[veg or non veg] filter.
+Based on filter menu item will be listed. they can apply more than one food type.